leoflood/graphql-api/README.md

 ### This is a simple GraphQL API with a couple of endpoints.

-This project uses yarn, if you do not have it please do
+This project uses yarn, if you do not have it please do:

 ```bash
   npm install --global yarn
 ```

-Install and run with yarn
+Install and run with yarn:

 ```bash
   yarn